kyhau/docker-notebook/README.md

 # List all containers (both running or not running)
 docker ps -a

+# The column ‘size’ shows the amount of data that is used for the writable layer of each container.
+# The column ‘virtual size’ shows the amount of data used for the read-only image data used by the container
+# plus the container’s writable layer ‘size’.
+docker ps -s

 # List the locally installed images that can be used to instantiate containers from
 docker images